rfjakob/earlyoom/README.md

 from `cat /proc/meminfo | grep MemAvailable`.

-When both your available memory and free swap drop below 10% of the total, it will `kill -9` the process that uses the most memory in the opinion of the kernel (`/proc/*/oom_score`).
+When both your available memory and free swap drop below 10% of the total, it will send the `SIGTERM` signal to the process that uses the most memory in the opinion of the kernel (`/proc/*/oom_score`).
 It can optionally (`-i` option) ignore any positive adjustments set in `/proc/*/oom_score_adj` to protect innocent victims (see below).